Enzo-Unified/businesscentral/README.md

 This documentation assumes that the name given to a Linked Server connection is __ENZO__.
 In addition, the database name __BSC__ must be added to the call:

 ```
+-- return all available commands when connected to Enzo directly
+EXEC BusinessCentral.help 0

--- return all available commands
+-- return all available commands when connected through a Linked Server connection called ENZO
 EXEC ENZO.BSC.BusinessCentral.help 0
 ```